Skip to content

 [OnlineEdDPrograms.com] May we begin with an overview of your academic and professional background?
 How did you become interested in instructional technology, design, and games-based approaches to education and their potential for advancing educational equity?

 [Dr. Jason Rosenblum] The story behind that begins with my early adoption and use of instructional technologies and other technologies that could be used within instructional settings.
 I wanted to redesign the instructional experience and help people learn and interact.
-As I began digging into the various avoidances of technologies in the early 2000s, I discovered and began using not only traditional instructional technologies but also more innovative approaches like games-based learning (GBL).
+As I began digging into the various affordances of technologies in the early 2000s, I discovered and began using not only traditional instructional technologies but also more innovative approaches like games-based learning (GBL).

 One of the things that I find the most compelling about GBL strategies is that they are an amalgamation of what folks would normally describe as “active learning” strategies and “student-centered” learning approaches.
 We can design games using these particular strategies, which center what students are learning and how they are learning.
 In doing so, either through a digital delivery mechanism or through an analog delivery mechanism, we can create novel, interactive educational spaces, which, when applied thoughtfully, can result in a very engaged learning process.